vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 :::

 ## EVM data sources
-Settlement data can be sourced from smart contracts and L2 chains that support Ethereum RPC calls.
+Settlement data can be sourced from smart contracts and EVM chains that support Ethereum RPC calls.

 The following spec would read from the Ethereum contract at `0x1b4...e43` every 30 seconds, and fetch the Bitcoin price value from the returned object: